 Cheong Wa Dae said Saturday that the two countries agreed the Chinese leader will travel to Korea “at an early date” once the COVID-19 situation stabilizes.
 Beijing confirmed Seoul is a “priority” for Xi to visit, it added.

-The announcement came after President Moon Jae-in’s national security adviser Suh Hoon met with Yang Jiechi, a member of the Politburo of the Chinese Communist Party, in Busan and discussed “comprehensive topics” including coronavirus responses, trade and denuclearization in the first senior-level talks between two countries since late last year.
+Earlier in the month, President Moon Jae-in’s national security adviser Suh Hoon met Yang Jiechi, China's top diplomat, in Busan to discuss topics including coronavirus responses and denuclearization in the first senior-level talks between two countries since late last year.

 Xi’s visit, if realized, would mean the normalization of Seoul-Beijing ties, which became frayed over Seoul’s deployment of an American advanced missile defense system in 2017, according to Nam Sung-wook, a Korea University professor teaching diplomacy and security.